List of Major League Baseball career doubles leaders

-In baseball, a double is a hit in which the batter advances to second base in one play, with neither the benefit of a fielding error nor another runner being put out on a fielder's choice.
+In baseball, a double is a hit in which the batter advances to second base in one play, without the benefit of a fielding error, advancing to second on a throw to another base, or another runner being put out on a fielder's choice.
 A batter may also be credited with a ground-rule double when a fair ball, after touching the ground, bounds into the stands or becomes lodged in a fence or scoreboard.
+This list includes the top 100 doubles hitters in baseball.

 Hall of Fame center fielder Tris Speaker holds the Major League Baseball career doubles record with 792.
 Pete Rose is second with 746, the National League record.
 Speaker, Rose, Stan Musial (725), and Ty Cobb (724) are the only players with more than 700 doubles.
-Albert Pujols is the active leader and has the most career doubles by a right-handed hitter with 685.
+Albert Pujols has the most career doubles by a right-handed hitter with 686.
 Only doubles hit during the regular season are included in the totals (Derek Jeter holds the record in post-season doubles, with 32).